will118/EPL-DB/README.md

 ## Work in Progress

-I've pretty much just detailed why I'm only githubbing now.
-I was quite impressed with my first ultran00b foray into regex this just now and it got the original scraper looking quite good.
+I've pretty much just detailed what has been done and hinted at plans.
+I'm only githubbing now cus I was quite impressed with my first ultran00b foray into regex this just now and it got the original scraper looking quite good.
 (Not behind the scenes I'm sure)

 ### Todo